eclipse-emfcloud/emfcloud-website-source/content/documentation/modelHub/content.md

     super.setModelManager(modelManager);
     // Forward the model manager to our model service, so it can actually
     // execute some commands.
-    this.modelService = new CoffeeModelServiceImpl(modelManager, this.languageService);
+    this.modelService = new CustomModelServiceImpl(modelManager, this.languageService);
   }
 }

-class CoffeePersistenceContribution implements ModelPersistenceContribution {
+class CustomPersistenceContribution implements ModelPersistenceContribution {

-  constructor(private languageService: CoffeeLanguageModelService) {
+  constructor(private languageService: CustomLanguageModelService) {
     // Empty
   }

   canHandle(modelId: string): Promise<boolean> {
-    // This example handles file URIs with the '.coffee' extension return Promise.resolve(modelId.startsWith('file:/')
+    // This example handles file URIs with the '.custom' extension return Promise.resolve(modelId.startsWith('file:/')
-      && modelId.endsWith('.coffee'));
+      && modelId.endsWith('.custom'));
   }

   async loadModel(modelId: string): Promise<object> {